bricefrisco/GatherBuddy/README.md

-# albion-gathering-tracker
+# GatherBuddy

-Tracks gathered resources in real-time.
+Tracks resources gathered on Albion Online in real-time.